Check out our new offers!

 Rainier Guest Services, LLC is certified in the International Standard for Organization (ISO) 14001 Environmental standard as well as the International Standard for Organization (ISO) 45001 Health and safety standard and International Standard for Organization (ISO) 9001 Quality Standard.

-Our Environmental, Health and Safety Policy, Boundary Statement, Quality Policy and Green Purchasing Policy are posted for the public at each of our operations and copies are available at our front desk.
+Our Environmental, Health and Safety Policy, Boundary Statement, Quality Policy, and Green Purchasing Policy are posted for the public at each of our operations and copies are available at our front desk.

 We invite your feedback, comments, concerns or suggestions regarding our Environmental, Health and Safety Programs.

 When you stay with us, there are a number of things you can do to help minimize the carbon footprint!
 If you have a suggestion, please let us know.
-Here is what we recommend.

 • When you visit our gift shops, purchase souvenirs that are marked as “Environmentally Friendly,” “Recycled Content,” or “Made in USA.”